-A collision domain is, as the name implies, a part of a network where packet collisions can occur.
+A collision domain is, as the name implies, the part of a network where packet collisions can occur.
 A collision occurs when two devices send a packet at the same time on the shared network segment.
 The packets collide and both devices must send the packets again, which reduces network efficiency.
 Collisions are often in a hub environment, because each port on a hub is in the same collision domain.
 By contrast, each port on a bridge, a switch or a router is in a separate collision domain.

-The following example illustrates collision domains.
+The following example illustrates collision domains:

-A broadcast domain is a domain in which a broadcast is forwarded.
+A broadcast domain is the domain in which a broadcast is forwarded.
 A broadcast domain contains all devices that can reach each other at the data link layer (OSI layer 2) by using broadcast.
 All ports on a hub or a switch are by default in the same broadcast domain.
 All ports on a router are in the different broadcast domains and routers don’t forward broadcasts from one broadcast domain to another.

-The following example clarifies the concept.
+The following example clarifies the concept: